 When to Expect the Academic Report

 Under normal circumstances, it can take a minimum of four months from the end date of the program to finalize academic reports.
 In some cases it may take longer, depending on the program and specific circumstances.
 (Refer to the next paragraph.)
-Reporting delays can occur due to the variances in grade reporting procedures, study center closures and other factors.
+Reporting delays can occur due to the variances in academic systems, grade reporting procedures, study center closures, interruptions and other factors.
 Translating academic information into CSU terms is complex and takes time.
 This means that for programs ending in July (Chile, Germany and Japan), reports may not be finalized until November.
 In the cases of France (Paris), Germany and Sweden, reports may take longer to process.

 Due to differences in reporting systems used by institutions in these countries and other factors, students must keep in mind that:

 - graduating seniors should be prepared to delay their graduation if necessary;

 - students returning to their campuses after CSU IP participation should approach the appropriate office at their home campus to ask about course registration processes and request special consideration.

-To students who have not received their grades by the end of November: You may contact us at IPacademics@calstate.edu.
+To students who have waited for long than four months after their programs have ended: You may contact us at IPacademics@calstate.edu.
 In the subject area of the email, write the following: AR- your name- your host country (example: AR-Jane Doe-UK).
-Please include your phone number in your email in case we would like to contact you.
+Please include your phone number in your email in case we would like to contact you by phone.

 Checking for Accuracy of Academic Reports